nvitya/nvcm/README.md

 XMC        | BOARD_BOOT_XMC1200     | [XMC1200 Boot Kit](https://www.infineon.com/cms/de/product/evaluation-boards/kit_xmc12_boot_001/)

-For these usually there are ready to use examples.
-It is not so hard to create a project for a custom hardware either.
+For these usually there are ready to use examples but it is not so hard to create a project for a custom hardware.